gosynergy/protoconf/README.md

 # protoconf

-`protoconf` is a Go-based project that provides an opinionated way to define configuration using Protocol Buffers (protobuf).
+`protoconf` is a Go-based project that provides an opinionated way to define configuration using Protocol Buffers ( protobuf).
 It leverages the power of protobuf to create structured and strongly-typed configuration files, ensuring type safety and reducing the risk of configuration errors.

 ## Features

 - **Strongly Typed Configuration**: By using protobuf, `protoconf` ensures that your configuration is strongly typed, reducing the risk of configuration errors.
 - **Flexible Configuration Providers**: `protoconf` supports different configuration providers, allowing you to read configuration from various sources such as files, HTTP, etc.
 - **Customizable Parsers**: You can use different parsers to parse your configuration data, providing flexibility in how you structure your configuration files.
 - **Transformers**: `protoconf` allows you to transform your configuration data as needed, providing an additional layer of flexibility.
 - **Validation**: `protoconf` includes built-in validation using `protovalidate`, ensuring that your configuration adheres to the defined protobuf structure.

 ## Usage

 To use `protoconf`, you need to define your configuration structure using protobuf.
 Then, you can create a `ConfigLoader` with the desired options, such as the configuration provider and parser.
 You can also add transformers if needed.

 Here is a basic example:

+[//]: @formatter:off

 ```go
 import (